quantrancse/arch-dotfiles/README.md

 + Firstly, just install and config Arch Linux compatible with your system.
 + Some extra applications and pacakges that may needed: nerd font, fontconfig, oh-my-zsh, xvkbd, i3lock, lxappearance, mpv, mpvc, mpd, mpc, ncmpcpp, fcitx, fcitx-unikey, feh, ntfs-3g, pinta, gimp, copyq, calcurse, galculator, gpick, ...
 + Install "Vimium" extension for Chrome to navigate and control Chrome with vim keys.
-+ If you want extra icons from "Linebit", install "Linebit" and use "Iconzy" to get the png icon file
++ If you want extra icons from "Linebit", install "Linebit" and use "Iconzy" to get the png icon file.
++ To use xvbkd, click "Focus" and point to anywhere you want to type.

 ## Keybinds
 `super` = Windows key